 As far as humans are concerned, content creation and consumption are highly asymmetric.
 We aren’t printers, who’s behavior is highly defined, and is the same as other printers.
 Human behavior is all over the place, and growth teams at companies exist because to navigate this terrain.

-2. The contribution of any node in a network has to be measured in terms of value received by the other affected nodes.
+2. The contribution of any node in a network has to be measured in terms of value received by other affected nodes.

-From the quote at the top, Einstein knew that in our interdependent world, being valuable is more important than personal success.
 To be a valuable person implies you’re providing value to others, and the exact same is true for online networks of users.

 This is a critical point in understanding node value, as well as how to think about ourselves in the context of a broader society.
 Essentially, you measure your own contribution by the total amount of value received by others from you.

 It’s also worth mentioning that value received != value transmitted.
 Value sent means nothing if it’s never received.
 If I send 10 emails, but they never get noticed or opened, the action wasn’t valuable and shouldn’t be interpreted as such.

 Each node must be understood within the broader context of its externalities — the consequences it has on the overall network.

 Since all nodes aren’t equal, to understand the value that each node brings, we have to ask this simple question: from the network’s perspective, how consequential is each particular node?